CodeAlpha7/Docker-Software-Network-Functions/README.md

 Step-2: Initialize an image

-	you can copy a base image and make changes to it as required. here we are copying the base image from ubuntu:trusty distribution
+You can copy a base image and make changes to it as required. <br>
+Here we are copying the base image from ubuntu:trusty distribution

 	$ FROM ubuntu:trusty		//copies base image